oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

     * [Oracle Restart Database Slim Image](#oracle-restart-database-slim-image)
     * [Create a Kubernetes secret for the Oracle Restart Database installation owner for the Oracle Restart Database Deployment](#create-a-kubernetes-secret-for-the-oracle-restart-database-installation-owner-for-the-oracle-restart-database-deployment)

-To deploy Oracle Restart Database using Oracle Restart Database Controller in Oracle Database Operator, you need a Kubernetes Cluster like an Oracle Kubernetes Engine(OKE).
+To deploy an Oracle Database using the Oracle Restart Database Controller in the Oracle Database Operator, you require a Kubernetes cluster such as Oracle Kubernetes Engine (OKE).

 If you are using an Oracle Kubernetes Engine (OKE) Kubernetes Cluster, you will require:

   ## Kubernetes Cluster Requirements
   You must ensure that your Kubernetes Cluster meets the necessary requirements for Oracle Restart Database deployment.
-The minimum required OKE cluster version is 1.33.1 or higher.
+The minimum required OKE cluster version is 1.33 or higher.
 Refer documentation for details [Oracle Kubernetes Engine](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) cluster.

   ## Mandatory roles and privileges requirements for Oracle Restart Database Controller

-  Oracle Sharding Database Controller uses Kubernetes objects such as :-
+  Oracle Restart Database Controller uses Kubernetes objects such as :-

   | Resources | Verbs |
   | --- | --- |